-Andrew is the Founder, Director of Business Development, and former Executive Director of GDI and a member of the GDI U.S. and Hong Kong boards.
-He leads the team across focus areas and crafts unconventional perspectives to drive the global development sector forward and provides strategic guidance to select incubated initiatives.
-Andrew has played many roles within GDI initiatives, including Interim CEO of Convergence, and serves on the advisory boards of the President’s Young Professionals Program of Liberia, mhNOW, and Tendrel.
+Andrew is the Founder, Director of Business Development, and former Executive Director of GDI, and also serves as a member of GDI’s Hong Kong Board.
+He shapes new opportunities for GDI to drive the global development sector forward and provides strategic guidance to select incubated initiatives.
+Andrew has played many roles within GDI initiatives, including Interim CEO of Convergence, and serves on the advisory boards of the President’s Young Professionals Program of Liberia, citiesRISE, and Tendrel.

 Prior to founding GDI, Andrew was a Global Operating Partner at Dalberg Global Advisors.
 During that time, he helped design and launch ANDE and served as the founding chairman of mothers2mothers.
 Andrew holds a joint MBA/MPP from Harvard Business School and Harvard Kennedy School and a BA in Economics from Princeton University.
 When he isn’t urging nonprofits toward their “endgames,” Andrew can be found pruning cedar groves in his backyard.

 Tom is the Director of the AgEnterprise portfolio.
 The AgEnterprise portfolio supports multi-stakeholder initiatives and social enterprises that focus on the development and application of products and services for small agricultural enterprises, including finance, digital technology, and education.
 The portfolio’s efforts aim to make the economics of environmentally sound, community-led agriculture sustainable.
 In this role, Tom oversees GDI’s support for several incubated efforts, including the Initiative for Smallholder Finance and The Rural and Agricultural Finance Learning Lab.

 Previously, Tom was a Partner at Dalberg Global Development Advisors where he led a strategy consulting portfolio that included efforts such as comprehensive investment / market entry analyses of global and regional commodity markets; the development of public-private partnerships across a host of those markets; the commercialization of agriculture technologies; and the design of innovative financing mechanisms in frontier markets.
 Tom holds an MBA from Yale School of Management and a BA in government from the University of Notre Dame.